AnuragN7/TrumpScraper/README.md

 Linux or MacOS systems:

-Once you've downlaoded the repo, navigate to the directory where it is installed.
+Once you've downlaoded the repo, navigate to the directory where it has been cloned to.

 Type in 'python3 -i scraper.py'.
 Once you're running the interpreter, simply type in 'get_associated_words()' and enter whatever word you want to search for as the parameter.